warpdotdev/docs/features/tabs.md

 {% hint style="info" %}
 **Terminal Tip**\
-You can change the Tab names (either rename the tab with something constant, by right clicking the tab; changing the whole "template" using your .bashrc or .zshrc by adding something like:
+You can change the Tab names (either rename the tab with something constant, by right-clicking the tab; changing the whole "template" using your .bashrc or .zshrc by adding something like:

 {% code overflow="wrap" %}
 ```bash